Grokking Beyond the Euclidean Norm of Model Parameters: Acknowledgements

 \section{Acknowledgements}

 We thank the members of Guillaume Rabusseau's group at Mila, for the insightful discussions during the development of this project.
-Pascal Tikeng is grateful to Sékou-Oumar Kaba and Mohammad Pezeshki for helpful conversations in the early stages of this work.
+Pascal Tikeng is grateful to Mahta Ramezanian-Panahi, Sékou-Oumar Kaba, and Mohammad Pezeshki for helpful conversations in the early stages of this work.
 The authors acknowledge the material support of NVIDIA in the form of computational resources.
-Pascal Tikeng acknowledges the support from the Canada Excellence Research Chair program.
+Pascal Tikeng Notsawo acknowledges the support from the Canada Excellence Research Chairs (CERC) program.
 Guillaume Rabusseau acknowledges the support of the CIFAR AI Chair program.
-Guillaume Dumas was supported by the Institute for Data Valorization, Montreal and the Canada First Rseearch Excellence Fund (IVADO; CF00137433), the Fonds de recherche du Québec (FRQ; 285289), the Natural Sciences and Engineering Research Council of Canada (NSERC; DGECR-2023-00089), and the Canadian Institute for Health Research (CIHR 192031; SCALE).
+Guillaume Dumas was supported by the Institute for Data Valorization, Montreal and the Canada First Research Excellence Fund~(IVADO; CF00137433), the Fonds de Recherche du Québec~(FRQ; 285289), the Natural Sciences and Engineering Research Council of Canada~(NSERC; DGECR-2023-00089), and the Canadian Institute for Health Research~(CIHR 192031; SCALE).